-The Primary Metric determines how each experience is measured and what defines success.
+The primary metric determines how each experience is measured and what defines success.
 It affects your experience differently depending on your traffic allocation method:

 - A/B Test: A winner is declared when its primary metric reaches significant results.

-The Primary Metric can be one of the following:
+The primary metric can be one of the following:

-Note: In Dynamic Yield reports, you can see any secondary metric, without defining it as a primary metric, and without defining it as a secondary metric in advance.
+Note: In Dynamic Yield reports, you can see any secondary metric, without defining it as a primary metric and without defining it as a secondary metric in advance.

-Choosing the Right Metric
+Choosing the right metric

-- Subscriptions for an email capture overlay
+- Number of applications for an email capture overlay (financial institutions)

 Choosing a metric that reflects the action you want from the user at this stage of the funnel will lead to faster conclusions because:

-- We will have more data points.
-If you are testing a new product page layout, the experience should measure how often users react to by adding something to the cart.
-If you set the primary metric to revenue, you would be missing out on data about users who added something to the cart but did not make a purchase.
+E-commerce example: If you're testing a new product page layout, the experience should measure how often users react by adding something to the cart.
+If you set the primary metric to revenue, you'll miss out on data about users who added something to the cart but didn't make a purchase.

 Improving your conversion funnel should be done one step at a time.
 While keeping in mind the overall goal of your funnel, you should design and measure experiences depending on where they are in your funnel, and what the goal of that particular step is.